rasmus-z/WinCopies-framework/WinCopies.Util/README.md

 - Some extension methods, mainly for array, enumerables and collections and for easier INotifyPropertyChanged and Enum gesture;
 - Some utility static methods, such as advanced 'if' functions;
 - Base view model classes
+- 'ToString' extension method for the 'IEnumerable' type to display the content of a given IEnumerable

 Project link
 ------------